Seth0071/Wordlists/README.md

-# Wordlists \n
+# Wordlists
 As its sometimes hard to find the wordlist you need, heres a tiny collection of some with the code i used to create them.

 Note: The Code i programmed will instantly create a file so you dont have to copy past the whole wordlist

-This repository includes / will include: \n
+This repository includes / will include:

-  Number Wordlists: \n
+  Number Wordlists:
     - 4 digit
     - 5 digit
     - 6 digit